8 Strategies For Effective Trauma Recovery

 Furthermore, there is considerable evidence to suggest that adverse early-life experiences have a profound effect on the developing brain.
 Children who are exposed to sexual or physical abuse or the death of a parent are at higher risk for development of depressive and anxiety disorders later in life.

-Preclinical and clinical studies have shown that repeated early-life stress leads to alterations in central neurobiological systems, particularly in the corticotropin-releasing factor system, leading to increased responsiveness to stress.
+Preclinical and clinical studies have shown that repeated early-life stress leads to alterations in central neurobiological systems, particularly in the limbic and corticotropin-releasing factor system, leading to increased responsiveness to stress.
 Clearly, exposure to early-life stressors leads to neurobiological changes that increase the risk of psychopathology in both children and adults.

 Additionally, childhood trauma is associated with heightened social stress sensitivity and may contribute to psychotic and affective dysregulation later in life, through a sensitized paranoid and stress response to social stressors.
 (5)